Incorporated 1826/Population 18,000+

 On the west side of the walkway the trail is finished for about .8 mile parallel to the park campground, along the short stretch of trail close to the Post Road on the Dept. of Transportation right-of-way, and out along the peninsula to the west of the main park property.
-This is a very beautiful section of trail with excellent bird-watching and a whole different ecological system from the rest of the park.
+This is a very beautiful section of trail with excellent bird-watching and a completely different ecological system from the rest of the park.

 We have a very active trail building and maintenance program run by dedicated volunteers.
 We hold trail work sessions frequently.
 In coming weeks we will be clearing invasive vines to liberate the trees and shrubbery along the trail.
 If you would like to be notified of work schedules and join us, please Click here.
 We also welcome groups such as youth organizations who want to organize a time when they can work together on the trail.

 Many Words of Thanks

 The first major grant to the Hammonasset section was $100,000 from Anthem Blue Cross.
 The Long Island Sound License Plate Fund has given $25,000.
 The Guilford Savings Bank, Madison Newcomers Club, the Madison Jaycees, The Garden Club of Madison, and many individuals have also contributed generously to this section.
 We are deeply grateful to all for the support.

 We also thank the staffs of the Connecticut Department of Energy and Environmental Protection and Hammonasset Beach State Park for their abundant assistance and advice as we work our way through the permitting process and across the Park property.

 Volunteer Opportunities in Madison

 JOIN THE VOLUNTEER TRAIL MAINTENANCE TEAM to maintain the trail, remove invasive vines, eradicate phragmites.

 Help to PLAN A BIKE SAFETY RODEO.